Erikson’s Psychosocial Stages of development – Identity vs. Identity confusion

 eriksons-psychosocial-stages-of-development-identity-vs-identity-confusion

-Erikson’s Psychosocial Stages of development – Identity vs. Identity confusion
+Erikson’s Psychosocial Stages of Development – Identity vs. Identity Confusion

 Identity success indicates that the individual assesses his or her own strengths and limitations and decides how to cope with them.
 The search for identity entails the formation of a meaningful self-concept in which the past, present, and future are merged to form a coherent whole.
 Personal effort must be put in to develop one’s identity throughout time.
 A person can face many psychological conflicts in this stage (Erikson, 1950).

-• Lack of willingness to consciously engage in one’s identity construction raises the risk of Cole dispersal, which may lead to alienation, loneliness, and confusion.
+Lack of willingness to consciously engage in one’s identity construction raises the risk of Cole dispersal, which may lead to alienation, loneliness, and confusion.

-• Identity is not simply provided to the individual by societal structure, and it does not arise as a maturational phenomenon as time passes, as secondary sex traits do.
+Identity is not simply provided to the individual by societal structure, and it does not arise as a maturational phenomenon as time passes, as secondary sex traits do.

-• Because identity can only be discovered by connection with influential individuals, a process Erikson refers to as psychosocial reciprocity, the teenager frequently passes through a time of intense demand for peer group recognition and nearly obsessive peer group activity.
-Conforming to peer norms might help teenagers discover how particular calendars fit them, but it can also develop a new sort of dependence, in which the individual embraces the values of others relatively readily without genuinely addressing the identity question of how well they do suit him or her (Waterman, 1999).
+Because identity can only be discovered by connection with influential individuals, a process Erikson refers to as psychosocial reciprocity, the teenager frequently passes through a time of intense demand for peer group recognition and nearly obsessive peer group activity.
+Conforming to peer norms might help teenagers discover how particular calendars fit them.
+Still, it can also develop a new sort of dependence, in which the individual embraces the values of others relatively readily without genuinely addressing the identity question of how well they do suit him or her (Waterman, 1999).

 Waterman, A. S. (1999).
 Issues of identity formation revisited: the United States and The Netherlands.
 Developmental Review, 19(4), 462-479.